 I never had a script or strategy; I just had a deep-rooted commitment to lead with kindness.
 Kindness is always a choice, even when the world isn’t.
 It has often been dismissed in professional spaces as a weakness.
-Many reward those who dominate meetings, and are heartless and cold.
-But after navigating boardrooms for over a decade, I’ve learned something different: kindness is revolutionary, transformative, and it endures.
+Many reward those who dominate meetings and are heartless and cold.
+But after navigating boardrooms for over a decade, I’ve learned something different: kindness is revolutionary and transformative, and it endures.

 As a child, I was always surrounded by people who made an effort to be kind to strangers.
 In our home, we were raised to give back, show respect to elders, and always be polite.
 Those principles shaped the foundation of who I became.